nburako/0Wikipedia/README.md

 manually.

 It is mostly useful for the countries that Wikipedia blocked.
 With this extension it is not necessary to add 0 to the link to reach Wikipedia's mirror manually.
+It will do that for you automatically.

 # How to install it?

-You can go to Chrome Web Store and search "0Wikipedi" or you can download this repository and upload it to your browser manually by clicking "Customize and control Google Chrome" > "More tools" > Extensions.
+You can go to Chrome Web Store and search "0Wikipedia" or you can download this repository and upload it to your browser manually by clicking "Customize and control Google Chrome" > "More tools" > Extensions.